odedia/odedia.github.io/tutorials/_posts/2019-4-24-kubeconfig-access-token-via-jenkins.md

 Still, developers do require access to some aspects of the Kubernetes lifecycle, mainly the Kubernetes dashboard.
 However, that dashboard requires an access token that is found in the KUBECONFIG file.

-In PKS, it is possible to get the KUBECONFIG with the access token by using the `pks` cli, but if `kubectl` is off limits, the `pks` cli is **definetly** off limits.
+In PKS, it is possible to get the KUBECONFIG file that includes the access token by using the `pks` cli, but if `kubectl` is off limits, the `pks` cli is **definetly** off limits.

 The solution?
 Run a script that talks to the UAA backend to get the access token.
-Pivotal and VMware provide this script under this [community support article](https://community.pivotal.io/s/article/script-to-automate-generation-of-the-kubeconfig-for-the-kubernetes-user).
+Pivotal and VMware provide a script under this [community support article](https://community.pivotal.io/s/article/script-to-automate-generation-of-the-kubeconfig-for-the-kubernetes-user).

-However, even that can be a challange for many enterprises.
-Windows is still the king, and running shell scripts is not possible, let alone installation of additional utilities such as `jq`.
+However, even that can be a challenge for many enterprises.
+Windows is still king, and running shell scripts is not possible, let alone installation of additional utilities such as `jq`.

-The solution - get the access token from a Jenkins job that developers already have access to in their daily routine.
+The solution?
+Get the access token from a Jenkins job that developers already have access to in their daily work.

 Let's create a new Jenkins Freestyle job: